The Dorcons: Production

 The episode carried the working title "Return of the Dorcons" on a shooting script dated 19 October 1976.
 With much of the same scene structure and dialogue, several differences exist: (1) The script notes the title 'Archon' should be pronounced the same as 'march on' to avoid confusion with the episode title "The Mark of Archanon"; (2) Helena is relegated to the underground shelters with her patients before the attack and is not seen until the epilogue; (3) Maya transforms into a potted plant to hide from Varda and threatens to shoot herself with Verdeschi's gun when outed.
 Koenig talks her out of committing suicide; (4) A different epilogue was scripted where the six regular characters relax in Koenig's quarters.
 The question of her Psychon past caused Maya to recollect an encounter with a handsome Psychon boy during a holiday to her planet's Southern Flora Region.
 Jealous, Verdeschi sweeps her off her feet and out of the room.
 When left alone, Koenig and Helena reflect that "What's in the past has gone…fate has played us some strange hands but we've won through in the end.
 As for the future…that starts right here and now," and would close the scene with a kiss.
-(This seems to acknowledge the staff's awareness this would be the programme's final installment.)
+(This seems to acknowledge the staff's awareness this would be the programme's final instalment.)